-- (a) support and coordinate the work of FIUs and contribute to improved cooperation between FIUs; - (b) contribute to the identification and the selection of relevant cases for the conduct of joint analyses by FIUs; - (c) develop appropriate methods and procedures for the conduct of such joint analyses of cross-border cases; - (d) set up, coordinate, organise and facilitate the conduct of joint analyses carried out by FIUs; - (e) develop and make available to FIUs IT and artificial intelligence services and tools for secure information sharing, including by hosting FIU.net; - (f) develop, share and promote expert knowledge on detection, analysis, and dissemination methods of suspicious transactions; - (g) provide specialised training and assistance to FIUs, including through the provision of financial support, within the scope of its objectives and in accordance with the staffing and budgetary resources at its disposal; - (h) support the interaction of FIUs with obliged entities by providing specialised training to obliged entities, including improving their awareness and procedures to detect suspicious activities and financial operations and their reporting to the FIUs; - (i) prepare and coordinate threat assessments, strategic analyses of money laundering and terrorism financing threats, risks and methods identified by FIUs. - 6.
-For the purpose of carrying out the tasks conferred on it by this Regulation, the Authority shall apply all relevant Union law, and where this Union law is composed of Directives, the national legislation transposing those Directives.
+(a) support the work of FIUs and contribute to improved cooperation and coordination between FIUs;

+(b) contribute to the identification and the selection of relevant cases for the conduct of joint analyses by FIUs;

+(c) develop appropriate methods and procedures for the conduct of such joint analyses of crossborder cases;

+(d) facilitate and support the setting up, coordination, organisation and conduct of joint analyses carried out by FIUs;

+(e) develop and make available to FIUs tools and services to enhance the analyses capabilities of FIUs, as well as IT and artificial intelligence services and tools for secure information sharing, including by hosting FIU.net;

+(f) develop, share and promote expert knowledge on detection, analysis, and dissemination methods of suspicious transactions;

+(g) at the request of FIUs, provide them with specialised training and assistance, including through the provision of financial support, within the scope of its objectives and in accordance with the staffing and budgetary resources at its disposal;

+(h) support, at the request of FIUs, their interaction with obliged entities by providing expert knowledge to obliged entities, including improving their awareness and procedures to detect suspicious activities and financial operations and their reporting to the FIUs;

+(i) prepare and coordinate threat assessments, as well as strategic analyses of threats, risks and methods of money laundering and terrorism financing identified by FIUs.

+6. For the purpose of carrying out the tasks conferred on it by this Regulation, the Authority shall apply all relevant Union law, and where this Union law is composed of Directives, the national legislation transposing those Directives.
 Where the relevant Union law is composed of Regulations and where currently those Regulations explicitly grant options for Member States, the Authority shall apply also the national legislation exercising those options.